The impact of nonheritable variation in division rates on population growth across environments: Two-phenotype model

-and hence ${\cal P}_{A}((\beta-1)\mu_{2})>0$ when $0\leq \beta <1$ and this completes the proof. \end{proof} \begin{remark} The above theorem focuses on the comparison of $\lambda^{+}$ with the growth rate of a homogeneous model with the division rate $\bar{\mu}$.
+We can obtain a sharper upper bound for $\lambda^{+}$ by evaluating the characteristic polynomial at $(\beta-1)\mu_{2}$.
+Since ${\cal P}_{A}(\lambda^{+})=0$ and ${\cal P}_{A}((\beta-1)\bar{\mu})<0$, it is sufficient to establish that ${\cal P}_{A}((\beta-1)\mu_{2})>0$ as illustrated in Figure \ref{fig:PA_right}.
+From (\ref{eq:PA_mu2}) is follows that ${\cal P}_{A}((\beta-1)\mu_{2})>0$ when $0\leq \beta <1$ and this completes the proof. \end{proof} \begin{remark} The above theorem focuses on the comparison of $\lambda^{+}$ with the growth rate of a homogeneous model with the division rate $\bar{\mu}$.
 In the stress-free situation $\beta=2$ with $p=1/2$ it is clear that $\lambda^{+}=\sqrt{\mu_{1}\mu_{2}}$.
 The asymptotic growth rate is therefore equal to the geometric average, $M_{g}$, of $\mu_{1}$ and $\mu_{2}$.
 It is well known that $M_{g}<M_{a}$, where $M_{a}$ is the arithmetic average between two positive quantities.
-The reduced growth rate of the heterogeneous population, even when there is an equal probability that any newly born cell can belong to either sub-population, might therefore appear counter-intuitive if one assumed the population growth would simply be the arithmetic average of division rates. \end{remark} \begin{remark} In Hashimoto {\it et al.} \cite{hashimoto2016noise} the authors describe a growth rate gain of a heterogeneous model of a growing population of bacteria compared to an equivalent homogeneous model.
+So, when there is an equal probability that any newly born cell can belong to either phenotype, we observe the counter-intuitive behaviour that the heterogeneous population growth is less than that expected based simply on the arithmetic average of division rates. \end{remark} \begin{remark} In \cite{hashimoto2016noise} the authors describe a growth rate gain of a heterogeneous model of a growing population of bacteria compared to an equivalent homogeneous model.
 Their model is based on a heterogeneous distribution of cellular subdivision times rather than a distribution of division rates.
 To relate their model to that considered here we can define times to subdivision as the reciprocal of division rates.
 We can then consider a homogeneous model with a division rate which is given by the inverse of the arithmetic average of the subdivision times.
 That is we can compare with the growth rate obtained using the harmonic average

 where